DFE-Digital/get-into-teaching-app/app/views/content/what-pension-does-a-teacher-get.md

 It’s also one of only 8 schemes backed by the government.
 This means that it’s not reliant on pension money being invested elsewhere.

-The scheme is also flexible so you can convert part of your pension early as a tax-free lump sum.
+The scheme is flexible so you can convert part of your pension early as a tax-free lump sum.

 ## Protection for your family